In this topic:

 In order to powder coat the cooker, I had to remove the lid handle and the four vent dampers.
 Removing the handle was easy—I just unscrewed the one screw—but the dampers were a different story.
 To get those off, I had to drill out the inside of the rivets to weaken them, then use a pair of pliers to crush each rivet and pop it out.

 Next, I drilled a hole in the lid for the Trend thermometer and two small holes in the side of the cooking section for the work table mounting hardware.
-I drilled the lid using the Unibit step drill bit process described on the Mounting A Thermometer page and used a standard metal drill bit for the holes for the table mounting hardware.
+I drilled the lid using the Unibit step drill bit process described on the Installing A Thermometer page and used a standard metal drill bit for the holes for the table mounting hardware.

 With these items completed, the cooker was ready for powder coating.